hthcrwzy/hthcrwzy/README.md

 - I'm learning Rust
 - I join the contests at AtCoder in C++
 - My projects can be found on GitHub
-- I program with Xcode and Visual Studio Code.
+- I program with Xcode and Visual Studio Code
+- I use Ruby to write simple scripts

 <details>
 <summary>日本語での挨拶</summary>